markHigger/Q_Learning/README.md

 	Numpy
     Pickle

-Contents:
+<br/>Contents:
-	scripts/q_trainer.py
+	<br/> - scripts/q_trainer.py
-        This is the script that was used to determain the policy using a standard Q-table reinforcement learning.
+        <br/> This is the script that was used to determain the policy using a standard Q-table reinforcement learning.
 It is recomended to run this for at least 8-10hrs for best results.
-		-Publishers:
+		<br/>-Publishers:
-			/triton_lidar/vel_cmd - velocity and angular velocity control for the robot
+			<br/>/triton_lidar/vel_cmd - velocity and angular velocity control for the robot
-		-Subscribers:
+		<br/>-Subscribers:
-			/scan - Has lidar data which is used to determain state scripts/q_follower.py
+			<br/>/scan - Has lidar data which is used to determain state
+    <br/>scripts/q_follower.py
-        This is the script that runs a predetermained policy for a robot to follow a wall.
+        <br/>This is the script that runs a predetermained policy for a robot to follow a wall.
 The policy used is 'Q_q.pickle'
-		-Publishers:
+		<br/>-Publishers:
-			/triton_lidar/vel_cmd - velocity and angular velocity control for the robot
+			<br/>/triton_lidar/vel_cmd - velocity and angular velocity control for the robot
-		-Subscribers:
+		<br/>-Subscribers:
-			/scan - Has lidar data which is used to determain state scripts/sarsa_trainer.py
+			<br/>/scan - Has lidar data which is used to determain state
+    <br/>scripts/sarsa_trainer.py
-        This is the script that was used to determain the policy using a standard Q-table reinforcement learning.
+       <br/> This is the script that was used to determain the policy using a standard Q-table reinforcement learning.
 It is recomended to run this for at least 10-12 hrs for best results.
-		-Publishers:
+		<br/>-Publishers:
-			/triton_lidar/vel_cmd - velocity and angular velocity control for the robot
+			<br/>/triton_lidar/vel_cmd - velocity and angular velocity control for the robot
-		-Subscribers:
+		<br/>-Subscribers:
-			/scan - Has lidar data which is used to determain state scripts/sarsa_follower.py
+			<br/>/scan - Has lidar data which is used to determain state
+    <br/>scripts/sarsa_follower.py
-        This is the script that runs a predetermained policy for a robot to follow a wall.
+        <br/>This is the script that runs a predetermained policy for a robot to follow a wall.
 The policy used is 'Q_sarsa.pickle'
-		-Publishers:
+		<br/>-Publishers:
-			/triton_lidar/vel_cmd - velocity and angular velocity control for the robot
+			<br/>/triton_lidar/vel_cmd - velocity and angular velocity control for the robot
-		-Subscribers:
+		<br/>-Subscribers:
-			/scan - Has lidar data which is used to determain state scripts/naive_q_follow.py
+			<br/>/scan - Has lidar data which is used to determain state
+	<br/>scripts/naive_q_follow.py
-		Part f HW2 T1 - This python script runs a node which runs takes the lidar postion from the stringray node and determains the current stant of the robot and finds the proper action for that state using manually defined Q-values.
+		<br/>Part f HW2 T1 - This python script runs a node which runs takes the lidar postion from the stringray node and determains the current stant of the robot and finds the proper action for that state using manually defined Q-values.
 It then piublishes this action back to the stingray robot node.
-		-Publishers:
+		<br/>-Publishers:
-			/triton_lidar/vel_cmd - velocity and angular velocity control for the robot
+			<br/>/triton_lidar/vel_cmd - velocity and angular velocity control for the robot
-		-Subscribers:
+		<br/>-Subscribers:
-			/scan - Has lidar data which is used to determain state launch/q_follow.launch
+			<br/>/scan - Has lidar data which is used to determain state
+	launch/q_follow.launch
-		Contains roslaunch file to run Stingray node, Gazebo, and the q_follower node. launch/sarsa_follow.launch
+		<br/>Contains roslaunch file to run Stingray node, Gazebo, and the q_follower node.
+    launch/sarsa_follow.launch
-		Contains roslaunch file to run Stingray node, Gazebo, and the sarsa_follower node.
+		<br/>Contains roslaunch file to run Stingray node, Gazebo, and the sarsa_follower node.

-Compilation
+<br/>Compilation
-	cd ~/catkin_ws
+	<br/>cd ~/catkin_ws
-	source ./devel/setup.bash
+	<br/>source ./devel/setup.bash
-	catkin_make
+	<br/>catkin_make